 The development of a nuclear power station at Duynefontein is unlikely to result in any unmitigable, highly significant impacts on wetlands.
-Development of Nuclear-1 at Bantamsklip would not be associated with any unmitigable impacts to wetland systems.
+Development of the proposed nuclear power station at Bantamsklip would not be associated with any unmitigable impacts to wetland systems.
 Once mitigated, impacts on this site would be of low significance.